knpuniversity/oo/knpu/episode3/protected-visibility.md

 Let's keep making our Rebel ships work a bit differently than the Empire's.
 In this dropdown you can see a short summary of each ship that is currently functional.
-It shows their name, weapon power, jedi power and strength which all comes from `getNameAndSpecs` function which prints those details out when it's called.
-But I would like a way to tell which ships in this list rebel, so let's add that word in paranthesis at the end.
+It shows their name, weapon power, jedi power and strength which all comes from the `getNameAndSpecs` function.
+But I would like a way to tell which ships in this list align with the rebels, so let's add that word in paranthesis at the end.

 As usual to do that, we'll override this in `RebelShip`.
 Copy the `getNameAndSpecs` function and paste it over here.
-And then just add '(rebel)' to the end here.
+And then just add '(rebel)' at the end.
 Now you may be thinking "guys, that's some serious code duplication...".
 Well you're absolutely right, and we'll get to fixing that!

 For now what we've got is pretty straightforward, so let's refresh and ....oh chech out our dropdown.
-We've got an `Undefinded property RebelShip::$name`.
+We've got an `Undefinded property RebelShip::$name` error.

 Back in PhpStorm, you can see `$this->name` is highlighted with an error message of 'Member has private access'.
 Interesting.
 So far, I've told you that since `RebelShip`